MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Get-MgApplicationTemplate.md

 Retrieve the properties of an applicationTemplate object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaApplicationTemplate](/powershell/module/Microsoft.Graph.Beta.Applications/Get-MgBetaApplicationTemplate?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)